Group of Azerbaijani peacekeepers returns from Afghanistan | News.az

 - Politics

-According to the rotation plan, a group of servicemen of the Azerbaijan Army returned from Afghanistan to Baku.
+A group of servicemen of the Azerbaijani Army returned from Afghanistan to Baku, according to the rotation plan, the country's Defense Ministry reported on Thursday.

-The group has been serving in Afghanistan within the NATO-led "Resolute Support" mission.
+The group of Azerbaijani servicemen had been serving in Afghanistan within NATO-led "Resolute Support" mission.

-Currently, 120 servicemen, including 2 medical officers and 6 staff officers of the Azerbaijan Army are participating in a mission in Afghanistan.

 News.Az